Central Bank homepage

 Household Lending Interest Rates

-The weighted average interest rate on new Irish mortgage agreements was 3.50% at end-April, the 10th highest in the euro area and 5 positions down compared to last year
+The weighted average interest rate on new Irish mortgage agreements was 3.48% at end-May, down to 12th highest in the euro area

 Chart 1: Rank of weighted average interest rate on new mortgage agreements by euro area country

-• The weighted average interest rate on new variable rate mortgage agreements was 4.13 per cent in April, 8 basis points up from March and 32 basis points lower in annual terms.
+• The weighted average interest rate on new variable rate mortgage agreements was 4.03 per cent in May, down 10 basis points down from April and 12 basis points year-on-year.

 Chart 2: Weighted average interest rate and volume, pure new mortgage lending